 - Fun Page Activity: (see example) Guide your child in completing this fun activity to further connect what she learned in the video to her own life.

 Use the "Positively Empowered!"
 Certificate.
 Goal-setting is an important part of mentoring, and this certificate provides an easy and concrete way to help girls set personal goals for developing the skills and knowledge they need to go after their dreams — and track their progress.

 Along with ready-to-use Empowerment Lessons, Career Girls offers built-in career exploration tools to engage girls in expanding career awareness, imagining what's possible, and taking important steps to plan for their futures.

 The free Career Quiz is a fun place to start.
 This quick and easy quiz helps girls discover careers that may be a match for their skills and interests, with links to role models who can help them learn more.
 Girls who are natural problem-solvers, for example, can meet Makeda Keegan, an IT Systems Manager.
 Makeda encourages girls not to be afraid of software and coding.
 More important than being good at math, she explains, is being "curious, enthusiastic, and thorough."

-Make sure your daughter is aware of our Student Resources.
-The printable resources promote independence, providing tools your daughter can use to track careers she explores and connect those careers to her own interests and goals.
+Make sure your child is aware of our Student Resources.
+The printable resources promote independence, providing tools she can use to track careers she explores and connects those careers to her own interests and goals.
 Be sure to check out the free motivational posters (see example).
 These colorful posters share powerful advice from real-life role models to help your daughter develop the stick-to-itiveness she needs to go after her dreams.

-Does your daughter dream of being an astronaut?
+Does your child dream of being an astronaut?
 How about a social media director or a surgeon?
 Maybe she wonders what it would be like to be a computer scientist, a conductor, or a car designer.
-Career Girls role models will help your child discover a world of possibilities.
+Career Girls role models will help her discover a world of possibilities.